 Article Types / Letter to the Editor

-As implied by the name, a Letter to the Editor is a formal letter addressed to the Editor in Chief, regarding an issue of concern from a reader of the journal.
+As implied by the name, a Letter to the Editor or Response to a Letter is a formal letter addressed to the Editor in Chief, regarding an issue of concern from a reader of the journal.
 A letter may refer to a recently published article and should not be submitted any later than three months after its publication.
 For instance, if the article is published in the April issue, the corresponding letter must be submitted online no later than June 30th.
 Authors can also submit a Letter about the latest developments in their field of expertise (in line with the scope of the Journal), or highlight a relevant issue that needs to be addressed by academics and researchers.
+A letter is usually accompanied by a REPLY.

-Keywords (3-10 keywords) are provided for indexing purposes and online searches.
+Keywords: 3-6 keywords should be provided for indexing and online searches based on the MeSH Browser.
 Authors are encouraged to browse through articles on similar topics to find appropriate keywords.

 If there are no competing interests, add the following statement: “The authors declare that there is no conflict of interests regarding the publication of this paper”.